HenrikBengtsson/my-paragliding-setup/README.md

 Use BlueFlyVario as external GPS in XTrack:

 1. In Poke 3 Bluetooth settings, pair BlueFlyVario device (e.g. BlueFly-7D0D).
-No PIN required
+No PIN required.

+2. In Poke 3, open the 'Control Center' in the Poke 3/Android pulldown menu.
+There you should see WiFi and Bluetooth buttons at the very top.
+Below are two panels, both showing a set of icons that can be used to toggle settings on and off.
+The top panel, of these two, has a volume bar and the bottom one a brightness bar and a contrast bar.
+In the top panel, enable 'Location' by clicking on the map icon.
+This icon might be in the second "subscreen", which you can get to by swiping left inside the panel.
-2. In Poke 3, enable 'Location' by clicking on the map icon (to the very right) in the Poke 3 pulldown menu **IMPORTANT**: if this is not done, then you cannot connect the BlyFlyVario device in XCTrack
+   **IMPORTANT**: if this is not done, then you cannot connect the BlyFlyVario device in XCTrack (at least not on Poke 3).

 3. In XCTrack, go to 'Preferences', then 'Connections & Sensors'.
    Click 'External sensors', select 'Bluetooth sensor' and click 'OK'.